 - 1) The models are of free design.
 The model however should in both form and design look like a boat. - 2) The overall length of the model must not exceed 2500 mm. - 3) The steering of the model must be through radio control. - 4) Only internal combustion motors are allowed.
 Jet engines and other forms of nonstandardised propulsion are not permitted. - 5) One or more internal combustion engines can be used.
-However, their total cylinder capacity must not exceed the respective class. - 6) The engine must have full throttle control; a switch or button is not allowed. - 7) Every model must be coloured on both the hull and deck to ensure visibility when stopped on the water.
-Plain glass fibre, unpainted carbon/Kevlar and plain black paint is not permitted.
+However, their total cylinder capacity must not exceed the respective class. - 6) The engine must have full throttle control; a switch or button is not allowed.

-8) Every model must have on the deck a longitudinal mount for attaching a number plate which can be provided by the organisation or the competitor.
+- 7) Every model must be coloured on at least 50% of the surface of the hull and also on at least 50% of the surface of the deck to ensure visibility when stopped on the water.
+Unpainted glass fibre, carbon, kevlar and plain black paint do not count as a coloured surface. - 8) Every model must have on the deck a longitudinal mount for attaching a number plate which can be provided by the organisation or the competitor.
 The number plate must be made out of flexible and durable material, which does not cause damage to the model when run over.
 The plate must be white and the numbers from 1 to 12 must be black.
 The number plate must be attached to the model with two connections.